Are You An Exceptional Leader?

 Strategy 1 – Develop a great relationship with yourself!

 The better quality relationship you have with yourself, the better will be your ability to lead yourself and others to success.
-Therefore, it is important to be free of your own fears, self doubts and negative self talk.
-To the extent that these are there, they will impact on your ability to make decisions, to value and respect yourself and your time, to have clear boundaries and to lead a team.
+Therefore, it is important to be free of your own fears, self doubts, negative self talk and deeper core unconscious issues.
+To the extent that these are there, they will impact on your ability to make decisions, to value and respect yourself and your time, to lead a team.

-For example, if a leader is uncomfortable with themselves as a person and questions their own ability, wants to be liked and accepted by their team, this may result in the team behaving in ways that are not appropriate (eg. making excuses or blaming others for not taking action, etc).
-A leader’s fears and self doubts can encourage inappropriate behaviour and, therefore, the level of respect and performance the leader receives from the team.
+A leader’s fears, self doubts and deeper core unconscious issues can encourage inappropriate behaviour and, therefore, the level of respect and performance the leader receives from the team.
 It may even result in frustration and conflict within the team.

 Strategy 2 – Develop the key traits of a leader!

-They focus on results and utilising resources effectively and efficiently to achieve desired objectives and results and they embrace innovative strategies and look for better ways to achieve outcomes.
-They understand the individuals in the team so well that they know which individual is best suited for which role and how to get the best performance from that individual in that role.
-Also they know how to identify and reward excellence in a team and how to replicate that excellence across the other individuals in the team – that is true empowerment!
+They focus on results and utilising resources effectively and efficiently to achieve desired objectives and results; they embrace innovative strategies and look for better ways to achieve outcomes.
+They understand the individuals in the team so well that they know which individual is best suited for which role, and how to get the best performance from that individual in that role.
+Also they know how to identify and reward excellence in a team, and how to replicate that excellence across the other individuals in the team – that is true empowerment!

 Strategy 3 – Learn exceptional leadership skills!